You are here

 - Impact as evidenced by (1) the significance of the technical and/or economic benefits of the proposed work, if successful; (2) the likelihood that the proposed work could lead to a marketable product or process; and (3) the likelihood that the project could attract further development funding after the project ends.

-If your application is for a Fast-Track award, it will be evaluated using the same criteria, but will also include a review of Phase II of the project, which evaluates your application for commercial potential using the commercialization plan data provided for (1) market opportunity, (2) company/team, (3) competition/intellectual property, and (4) finance and revenue model.
+A review of Phase II of the project evaluates your application for commercial potential using the commercialization plan data provided for (1) market opportunity, (2) company/team, (3) competition/intellectual property, and (4) finance and revenue model.
 Applications that receive poor commercialization potential reviews will not be eligible for funding.

 EERE may contact you to discuss your application for any reason deemed necessary, including but not limited to: (1) the requested budget is not appropriate or reasonable for the requirement; (2) only a portion of your application is selected for award; (3) EERE needs additional information; and/or (4) special terms and conditions are required.